bieri2/ATMS597-Project2-GroupA/README.md

    (d) plot_tseries - A character user prompt that only plots the time-series on the stripes if the user inputs 'y'.

-# Please edit the rest of the code and put these functions into one Python file.